Softvelum/paywall-code-samples-wmsauth/README.md

 Code snippets for WMSAuth hot-linking protection
 =====================

 WMSAuth is a feature set of WMSPanel, the admin and reporting panel.
-This feature set can be applied to **Wowza Media Server** and **Nimble Streamer**.
+This feature set can be applied to **Wowza Media Server** (https://wmspanel.com/wowza) and **Nimble Streamer** (https://wmspanel.com/nimble).
 It allows restriction of your media access by:
 - hot-linking re-publishing protection;
 - geo-location and IP ranges;
 - connections count.